Skip to content

 Stop and think: If an octopus merge fails due to a conflict between feature/autoscaling and feature/network-policies, which approach would you choose: A) Abandon the octopus merge entirely and merge all three sequentially.
 B) Merge the two conflicting branches into each other first, resolve the conflict, and then retry the octopus merge with the updated branches.
 Why is your chosen approach safer for maintaining a clean history?

-A merge strategy is only as good as the branching model that dictates when and where merges happen.
-Different models solve different organizational problems.
+A Git merge strategy is ultimately only as effective as the overarching human branching model that dictates precisely when, where, and how often merges happen.
+Different models solve entirely different organizational scaling problems.

 Stop and think: Imagine you are advising a new platform team.
 They have 12 engineers, deploy to production twice a week, and have automated test coverage but it sometimes produces false positives.
 Which branching strategy would you recommend and why?
 Keep your answer in mind as you read the following models.

-GitFlow uses strict isolation.
-It maintains a main branch (always production-ready) and a develop branch (integration).
-Features branch off develop and merge back.
-Releases branch off develop, undergo stabilization, and merge to both main and develop.
+GitFlow relies on extreme isolation and long-lived timelines.
+It maintains an eternal main branch (which represents the exact state of production) and a parallel develop branch (used for continuous integration).
+Features exclusively branch off develop and must merge back into it.
+When a release is triggered, release branches fork off develop, undergo manual QA stabilization, and finally merge to both main and develop.

-• Pros: Extremely rigid, explicit phases for QA and stabilization.
+• Pros: Provides extremely rigid, explicit, and gated phases for manual QA testing and pre-release stabilization.

-• Cons: Produces “merge hell.”
-Feature branches live too long.
-It is fundamentally incompatible with Continuous Integration and Continuous Deployment (CI/CD) principles, as code sits unintegrated for weeks.
+• Cons: Inevitably produces catastrophic “merge hell.”
+Feature branches live far too long and drift from reality.
+It is fundamentally incompatible with true Continuous Integration and Continuous Deployment (CI/CD) principles, as functional code sits rotting unintegrated for weeks.

 2. GitHub Flow: The Web Application Standard